G Adventures vs Intrepid?

 - The price, in my experience, then to be slightly less for G adventures than Intrepid.

 - If you cancel, there is a lifetime guarantee.
 This means the deposit you paid in will be kept back so in the future you can use it towards another trip of your choosing!
 Good to know it’s not money down the pan!

 - 5% discount off subsequent trips if you fill in a feedback form

 Disadvantages with G Adventures

-- There is slightly less choice than Intrepid.
-This has changed recently as G Adventures used to have more programmes than G
+- There is fractionally less choice than with Intrepid Travel.
+This has changed recently as G Adventures used to have more programmes than Intrepid.

 Intrepid offers more activity themed holidays such as